 Fermentation is enjoying somewhat of a celebrity status these days.
-In 2010, a story in The New Yorker about fermenting guru Sandor Katz revealed what might seem like a cult of fermentation enthusiast.
+In 2010, a story in The New Yorker about fermenting guru, Sandor Katz, revealed what might seem like a cult of fermentation enthusiast.
 It painted a peculiar picture of dumpster divers fermenting scraps of food for meals.
 I imagine this scene was somewhat unfamiliar to the readers of The New Yorker at the time.
 Nonetheless, the piece ushered fermentation into the spotlight that has only grown brighter since.
 By 2013, Michael Pollan lavished praise on germs in the The New York Times Magazine highlighting the beneficial bacteria found in fermented foods like kimchi.

-Far from the subversive culture portrayed in The New Yorker article, it is now not uncommon to see stories of people with jars and crocks full of fermented foods bubbling away on kitchen countertops.
+Far from the subversive culture portrayed in the New Yorker article, it is now not uncommon to see stories of people with jars and crocks full of fermented foods bubbling away on kitchen countertops.
 Other stories espouse the health benefits of the microbes found in fermented foods.
 Chefs sing the praise of flavor profiles produced through fermentation.
 Fermented products are filling the refrigerated sections of grocery stores proudly advertising the “live cultures” in their product.
-Fermentation festivals are held in cities across the country from San Diego, to Austin to Boston and New York.
+Fermentation festivals are held in cities across the country from San Diego to Austin to Boston and New York.
 If you are willing to shell out a few bucks, you can learn basic fermentation techniques at one of the many fermentation workshops popping up around the country.

 But why wait for a workshop when you can easily get started on your own?
 With a little understanding of how fermentation works and a few supplies you probably already have on hand, you can be just weeks away from a delicious, homemade sauerkraut or pickled vegetable.

 When most people hear the word fermentation, they think about beer and wine.
 Although this is a guide to making non-alcoholic ferments such as pickles and sauerkraut, let us start with the alcoholic beverages.
 While alcoholic content is perhaps what makes beer and wine our most endearing fermented products, but it also makes them a good starting point for talking about the science of fermentation.
 The alcohols in beer and wine are created through the fermentation of grains and grapes using a magical little fungus called yeast.
-Yeasts are a tiny, single-celled microorganisms.
+Yeasts are tiny, single-celled microorganisms.
 They are special because they eat carbohydrates and respire alcohol and carbon dioxide.
 That’s right, alcohol is nothing more than yeast flatulence and tasty flatulence at that.
 Distilled liquors are simply concentrated yeast farts.

-It is possible to get alcohol from soaked wheat berries or a simple grape juice, but part of making a palatable beer or wine is the process of creating an ideal environment for those yeast to thrive.
+It is possible to get alcohol from soaked wheat berries or a simple grape juice, but part of making a palatable beer or wine is the process of creating an ideal environment for that yeast to thrive.
 Grains are malted to create enzymes and then ground and cooked into a wort to make the sugars readily available.
 Grapes are pressed into a must containing the yeast-rich skins.
 Then, commercial yeasts are introduced to the sugary mixture.
 Without going headlong into a discussion of yeast species, suffice it to say these commercial yeasts (usually Saccharomyces cerevisiae and Saccharomyces pastorianus), have what might be called a sugar party in this new environment.
-The yeasts eat the carbohydrates, now available as sucrose, maltose, glucose and fructose, reproduce and keep farting alcohol and carbon dioxide.
+The yeasts eat the carbohydrates, now available as sucrose, maltose, glucose, and fructose, reproduce and keep farting alcohol and carbon dioxide.

 As these little yeasts do their “work”, fundamental changes are happening in the sugary liquid.
 The sugar content and the associated sweetness decrease.
 The yeasts respire alcohol, carbon dioxide and other acids which increases the acidity of the liquid and imparts sourness.
 Volatiles are released as a byproduct introducing aromas and flavors that make the final product.
 To control the final flavor of beers and wines, brewers and vintners are rather particular about cleanliness and sanitation.
 They are careful to create an environment where only desirable yeast strains survive, so they strive for a yeast-free and bacteria-free environment prior to adding the yeasts they do want.